oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     operational management and system administrators
     safety engineers

-Note contents (`text`) of value type `string` 1 or more characters holds the contents of the note.
+Note contents (`text`) of value type `string` with 1 or more characters holds the contents of the note.
 Content varies depending on type.

 Title of note (`title`) of value type `string` with 1 or more characters provides a concise description of what is contained in the text of the note.